wojciechiwanicki/react_hal_api/README.md

 5) ``npm start``

+remember to paste access token into customers.js file!

-App is very simple, because I want to make it in as little time as possible.
-It is, nevertheless fully functional.
+App is very simple it is, nevertheless fully functional.
 It only lacks any extra/more advanced options.

-remember to paste access token into customers.js file!
+Some shortcuts were made, to spend max 5h on this code

+For future:
+1) make it more modular
+2) implement redux: fetching, putting data, refetching should despatch an action on store.
+3) have consistent design.
+4) add automatic authentication
+5) using react views, add options of managing accounts.